 Monday, June 23 through Thursday, June 26 - 9am to 5pm

 - 3 graduate credits in mathematics education coursework;

 - AP Teacher Resources to include practice test questions and guides for the classroom.

-- Participants should notify course instructors of interest by completing an interest form.
+- Participants should notify course instructors of interest by completing our registration survey.

-- Once organizers know of interest, a Special Course Registration Form will be sent by email and should be returned on or before March 1st for priority registration.
+- Once organizers know of interest, a Special Course Registration Form will be sent by email and should be returned as soon as possible for priority registration.
 This form and its required attachments will facilitate official enrollment in the graduate course and will begin the process of billing procedures from the University.